Hermitian Metrics of Positive Holomorphic Sectional Curvature on Fibrations: Introduction

 does not have semi-positive holomorphic sectional curvature everywhere on $X$. \end{example}

 This paper is organized as follows.
 In Section \ref{sec_def}, we will recall basic definitions.
 In Section \ref{lemmas}, we will state and prove two key lemmas.
-Finally, in Section \ref{proof_mthm}, we will prove Theorem \ref{mthm}.
+In Section \ref{proof_mthm}, we will prove Theorem \ref{mthm}.
+Finally, in Section 5, we explain why our method fails in general if $\pi$ is not a submersion.

-\begin{acknowledgement} This work was part of the first author's Ph.D. thesis written under the direction of the second author at the University of Houston. \end{acknowledgement}
+\begin{acknowledgement} This work was part of the first author's Ph.D. thesis written under the direction of the second author at the University of Houston.
+The first author would like to thank TIFR Center for Applicable Mathematics, Bengaluru and TIFR, Mumbai for support during the time this paper was finalized. \end{acknowledgement}